JauniusPinelis/Generative-AI-Course-2025-09/topics-for-non-programming-genai.md

 Day 4
 - The prompting techniques.
+- Context clears
+- Instructions
 - One shot vs Few shot prompting
 - Chain of thought technique.
 - Working with files of text.
+- LLMS are expensive
+- Practical tips to for using ChatGPT

 Week 2: ChatGPt alternatives